COVID-19: 1,300+ area students quarantined after contact with virus

 She opted for online learning for her two sons, not out of fear of them contracting COVID-19, but because of concerns about suddenly quarantining and how it could impact their education.

-"I anticipated either one of them getting sent home soon, whether a classmate or teacher got tested positive," McIntyre told Contact 5.
+“I anticipated either one of them getting sent home soon, whether a classmate or teacher got tested positive,” McIntyre told FOX 29.

 Olso Middle School appears to be an outlier.
-Numbers reviewed by Contact 5 show high school students have self-quarantined more than elementary and middle school students since the start of this school year.
+Numbers reviewed by FOX 29 show high school students have self-quarantined more than elementary and middle school students since the start of this school year.

 Dr. David Moore, the superintendent for the School District of Indian River County, told Contact 5 that the district and most parents were prepared for the possibility of student and teacher quarantines.